 The HRC Foundation tracks employers that provide FMLA-like benefits to employees with same-sex domestic partners or spouses.
-As of January 2014, the HRC Foundation was aware of over 640 employers, including 280 of the Fortune 500 companies, extending FMLA benefits to include leave on behalf of a same-sex domestic partner or spouse.
-Currently, nine states and the District of Columbia include domestic partners or same-sex spouses in state family and medical leave laws.
+As of January 2015, the HRC Foundation was aware of over 679 employers, including 262 of the Fortune 500 companies, extending FMLA benefits to include leave on behalf of a same-sex domestic partner or spouse.
+Currently, 37 states and the District of Columbia include domestic partners or same-sex spouses in state family and medical leave laws.
 The experience of these governmental and private employers shows that extending FMLA eligibility benefits both employees and employers alike.

 What is the Current Status of the Bill?